 Teaching Fellow, Laidlaw College, Christchurch, New Zealand

 Alistair Mackenzie is a Teaching Fellow at Laidlaw College - Christchurch, New Zealand.
 He began his working life in his family's timber mill and then as a truck driver while completing a science degree.
 After becoming a Christian and completing theological training, he spent 23 years in pastoral leadership of three Baptist churches in New Zealand and was also involved in the leadership of Servants to Asia's Urban Poor (a mission and community development agency).

 Alistair has served as a staff worker with the Tertiary Students Christian Fellowship, and done postgraduate study on the theology of vocation and work.
 He authored Where's God on Monday?, SoulPurpose: Making a Difference in Life and Work and Just Decisions: Christians Ethics Go to Work.
-He is the founding director of Faith at Work, New Zealand (www.faithatwork.org.nz), has been employed as a mission consultant with the Baptist Churches of New Zealand and participated in the Lausanne Committee's Marketplace Ministry Issue Group.
+He was the founding director of the former Faith at Work, New Zealand, has been employed as a mission consultant with the Baptist Churches of New Zealand and participated in the Lausanne Committee's Marketplace Ministry Issue Group.

 Alistair is married to Alison and involved with South West Baptist Church.
 They have two adult children, Catherine and Christopher, and also two lovely granddaughters Ruby and Rylee.
 Alistair enjoys playing guitar and blues harp with a band, armchair rugby and the odd round of golf (with an emphasis on the odd!).

 Director, Ethos Centre for Theology of Society (Australia)